Lynet101/Albot/README.md

 ## AAU | CCT 24-27 Discord Bot
 ### Custom Discord Bot for AAU CCT 24-27 line with integrated moodle and O365 support
 - - - - -
-## Anouncement

-Everything will be rewritten in rust, where it looks so much better.
-Head over to the development branch to check it out

 ## Commands
 ### Admin commands